Debugging Argo Events

 Check the controller logs of the affected resource eg:

-kubectl logs deployment/eventbus-controller -n argo-events
+kubectl logs deployment/eventbus-controller -n argo-eventskubectl logs deployment/eventsource-controller -n argo-eventskubectl logs deployment/sensor-controller -n argo-events

 Read the logs carefully, there potentially a message hidden.